 BI231 Human Anatomy and Physiology I, BI232 Human Anatomy and Physiology II, and BI233 Human Anatomy and Physiology III sequence may be substituted for AH121 Body Structures and Functions I & AH122 Body Structures and Functions II.

-All of the first year courses must be completed with a 'C' or better before taking AH280A CWE: Allied Health Front Office.
+All of the first year courses must be completed with a grade of 'C' or better before taking AH280A CWE: Allied Health Front Office.

-Specific Elective: PHL103 Intro to Logic and Critical Thnkg, CHEM110 Found of Gen, Organic & Biochem, CHEM110H Fnds of Gen, Org & Biochem w/Honors, PHAR5473 Pharmacology II, BI149 Introduction to Human Genetics, FN225 Nutrition
+Specific Elective: PHL103 Intro to Logic and Critical Thnkg, CHEM110 Foundations of General, Organic, and Biochemistry, CHEM110H Foundations of General Organic, and Biochemistry w/Honors, PHAR5473 Pharmacology II, BI149 Introduction to Human Genetics, or FN225 Nutrition.

-All of the first and second year courses must be completed with a 'C' or better before taking AH280B CWE: Allied Health Back Office.
+All of the first and second year courses must be completed with a grade of 'C' or better before taking AH280B CWE: Allied Health Back Office.

 Program Student Learning Outcomes